FeatherProj/FeatherProject/README.md

-# community
+# Issue Tracker
-Issue Tracker and discussion related to Ah_Roon's Paradise.
+Issue Tracker related to Ah_Roon's Paradise.

 # Code of Conduct
 * Be nice to other person!
 Any toxic & rude behaviors are not tolerated.